DeadWisdom/blazon/README.md

 It is useful for both processing runtime data like from a web request, and also for type-hinting.
 It defines a general schema system that can be translated into multiple other systems, notably JSON Schema.
-And includes tools to transform data, and translate schemas between systems.
+It also includes tools to transform data, and soon, translate schemas between systems.

 _Project Status_: This project is currently in a review stage.
 All comments are welcome, please leave them as issues on the [github project](https://github.com/DeadWisdom/blazon).